stav/sirem/docs/FILTERING_GUIDE.md

 ## Combining Filters

 Multiple filters can be combined using spaces.
-The system uses **OR logic** between different filter terms, meaning a contact will appear if it matches ANY of the specified criteria.
+The system uses **AND logic** between different filter terms, meaning a contact will appear only if it matches ALL of the specified criteria.

 ### Basic Combinations